shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 export const reducer = {};
 ```

 We'll store our actions in `app/action.js` file.
 Shoutem already created `openRestaurantsList` function in `app/action.js` file.
 Actions are nothing else than JavaScript functions.
 Some actions are used to open `Screen` and some are used as `Redux actions`, to change the store.
-In the `openRestaurantsList` we didn't implement which screen should be opened.
+In the `openRestaurantsList` action, we still didn't say which screen should be opened.
+We'll leave that for later.

 Export that action inside of `app/index.js` file: